Sagacify/sqs-handler/README.md

 ## Description

 SqsHandle is a package meant to simplify the handeling of SQS messages.
-It doesn't automatic JSON parsing/stringifying of the message's body, attiributes composition and parsing of message's attributes.
+It does automatic JSON parsing/stringifying of the message's body, attiributes composition and parsing of message's attributes.

 ## Installation